vicdotzone/zone/readme.md

 *Derek* - Builds Android apps for a living, but uses Squarespace for his pesonal website (huge web noob), I made it look decent/ sort of did some React stuff

 *Neal* - 😬 I make internets with Izaak and James.
-I set up the project foundation and hosting.
+I set up the project foundation and deployment.